matsest/dapr-azcontainerapps-pubsub-demo/README.md

 ]
 ```

 :heavy_check_mark: As noted the messages on topic A is received by both the node and python-subscriber, while B is only received by the node-subscriber and C is only received by the python-subscriber.
 All without any direct coupling between the publisher service and the subscriber services!
+Loosely coupled? ;)

 This is a _very simple_ explanation of how [Service Bus topics works](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#topics), but feel free to read more about [architectural considerations around Pub-Sub architecture](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber)!